 GeneCards Summary for STAT5A Gene

 STAT5A (Signal Transducer And Activator Of Transcription 5A) is a Protein Coding gene.
-Diseases associated with STAT5A include aggressive systemic mastocytosis and human t-cell leukemia virus type 2.
+Diseases associated with STAT5A include cellular congenital mesoblastic nephroma and human t-cell leukemia virus type 2.
 Among its related pathways are Development EPO-induced Jak-STAT pathway and Immune response IL-23 signaling pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and signal transducer activity.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot Summary for STAT5A Gene